Burgestrand/sinatra-base/README.md

 Playing with Sinatra from time to time, I tend to do the setup in the same way.

 - Development console with pry, started with `rake console`.
-- Asset pipeline with sprockets, with support for static compilation using the supplied rake task `rake assetpack:build`, and minification in production.
+- Asset pipeline with sprockets, with compass support.
-- Compass support.
+- Serenade.js registered with sprockets and support for serenade views.
+- LiveReload in development, using Guard and rack-livereload.